Cumbria coal mine: What is the controversy about?

 The UK, along with other countries, has agreed to drastically cut carbon.
 The government's climate advisory Climate Change Committee also worries that allowing this mine to open would cause more problems.

-It says to meet its carbon-cutting timetable, steel firms must stop burning coal by 2035 - unless they fit expensive technology to capture the emissions and bury them underground.
+It says to meet its carbon-cutting timetable, steel firms must stop burning coal by 2035 - unless they fit expensive technology to capture emissions and bury them underground.

 The committee points out that 85% of the Cumbrian coal will be exported anyway, and every extra tonne of coal on the world market will tend to drive down the cost and drive up emissions.

-In November the UK is holding a mission-critical climate summit and some members fear the mine row will undermine the prime minister's leadership.
+The UK is currently holding the critical COP26 climate summit and some members fear the mine row will undermine its leadership.

 Does the UK steel industry need Cumbrian coal?